nufeb/NUFEB-2/docs/source/install.rst

-Installation on Linux & Mac
+Install NUFEB on Linux & Mac
 ================================

-This section describes how to install and run NUFEB on Linux and Mac OS.
+This section describes how to install NUFEB on Linux and Mac OS.

 .. contents::
 		:local: